Youth Brief Intervention

 - Brief Intervention

 When the screening and further assessment indicate a substance use disorder, a brief intervention is indicated.
-Practitioners are trained to have a different kind of conversation using simple motivational interviewing techniques.
-When the diagnosis is a mild/moderate substance use disorder the goal of the conversation is to increase the young person’s awareness of problematic substance use and encourage changes in behavior.
-Severe substance use disorders, characterized by adolescents who are using weekly or more, necessitate a referral to treatment.
-The brief intervention conversation is required to engage the patient in the decision to participate in specialty care and to actively facilitate a successful referral to treatment.
+A brief intervention in the practice setting is a conversation using simple motivational interviewing techniques to understand the role substance use is playing in that person’s life and to explore the degree to which a person is willing to make a voluntary change to reduce use.
+The goal of the conversation is to increase the person’s awareness of problematic substance use and encourages changes in behavior.
+Screening results are usually scored as low, moderate, or harmful.
+Depending on the person’s results, it might be necessary to make a referral to a behavioral health specialist for an assessment to determine the best level of care.
+The brief intervention conversation is required to engage the patient in the decision to participate in specialty care and to facilitate a successful referral to treatment.

 - Brief Treatment